auth0/docs/articles/lock-vs-auth0js.md

 **Lock** is an embeddable login form that makes it easy for your users to authenticate themselves using the appropriate Connection.
 By using Lock, you will:

-* Have a professional-lloking sign up/log in dialog box that displays well on any device;
+* Have a professional-looking sign up/log in dialog box that displays well on any device;
 * Eliminate the need of setting up behaviors such as remember the identity provider the user chose initially, resolving the home real discovery challenge with Enterprise users, or manually implementing a standard sign in protocol.

 While you cannot change Lock's behavior, you may [configure basic options](https://auth0.com/docs/libraries/lock/customization) regarding Lock and its usage on your app.
 You may [customize its appearance](https://auth0.com/docs/libraries/lock/ui-customization).